ibm-cloud-docs/databases-for-mysql/howto-autoscale-mysql.md

    - Maximum Disk = 3 TB per member
    - Maximum RAM = 112 GB per member

 - Autoscaling does not scale down deployments where disk or memory usage has shrunk.
 The RAM provisioned to your deployment remains for your future needs, or until you scale down your deployment manually.
-The disk provisioned to your deployment remains because disk can not be scaled down.
+The disk provisioned to your deployment remains because disk cannot be scaled down.

-- If you just need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/databases-for-mysql?topic=databases-for-mysql-resources-scaling) your deployment.
+- To add resources to your deployment occasionally or rarely, [manually scale](/docs/databases-for-mysql?topic=databases-for-mysql-resources-scaling) your deployment.

 ## Configuring Autoscaling in the UI
 {: #autoscaling-mysql-ui}